cBioPortal/oncotree/docs/OncoTree-Mapping-Tool.md

 ## Output

  The OncoTree Mapper Tool will automatically replace the value in the `ONCOTREE_CODE` column with the mapped code if available.
-The tool will also add a new column called `ONCOTREE_SUGGESTIONS` containing suggestions for OncoTree codes if one or more nodes could not be directly mapped.
-The `ONCOTREE_SUGGESTIONS` column formats its suggestions differently depending on the mapping results.
+The tool will also add a new column called `ONCOTREE_CODE_OPTIONS` containing suggestions for OncoTree codes if one or more nodes could not be directly mapped.
+The `ONCOTREE_CODE_OPTIONS` column formats its suggestions differently depending on the mapping results.
 Possible suggestion formats and corresponding examples are shown below.

 ### 1. Unambiguous Direct Mappings
  Unambiguous direct mappings occur when an OncoTree code maps directly to a single code in the target version.
-In this case, the `ONCOTREE_SUGGESTIONS` column will be left blank, and the mapped code will be automatically placed in the `ONCOTREE_CODE` column.
-Unambiguous direct mappings are checked for addition of more granular nodes; to see how this may affect the `ONCOTREE_SUGGESTIONS` column formatting, please refer to the subsection below "4.
+In this case, the `ONCOTREE_CODE_OPTIONS` column will be left blank, and the mapped code will be automatically placed in the `ONCOTREE_CODE` column.
+Unambiguous direct mappings are checked for addition of more granular nodes; to see how this may affect the `ONCOTREE_CODE_OPTIONS` column formatting, please refer to the subsection below "4.
 More Granular Nodes Introduced".

 ### 2. Ambiguous Direct Mappings
  Ambiguous direct mappings occur when an OncoTree code maps to multiple codes in the target version.
-The `ONCOTREE_SUGGESTIONS` column formats the output as follows:
+The `ONCOTREE_CODE_OPTIONS` column formats the output as follows:

  > 'Source Code' -> {'Code 1', 'Code 2', 'Code 3', <span class="oi oi-ellipses"></span>} &emsp; e.g. _ALL -> {TLL, BLL}_